OPPO to launch new 5G phone on April 27

-New Delhi, April 23 (IANS) Chinese smartphone brand OPPO on Friday announced that it is all set to launch a new 5G-ready smartphone -- A53s 5G -- in India on April 27.
+New Delhi: Chinese smartphone brand OPPO on Friday announced that it is all set to launch a new 5G-ready smartphone -- A53s 5G -- in India on April 27.

 The upcoming smartphone is likely to be priced under Rs 15,000 and will be powered by MediaTek's Dimensity 700 chipset.